-So what happens when you marry a Canadian citizen or permanent resident?
-The first step, however, is applying for spousal sponsorship.
-In order to act as a sponsor, the citizen or permanent resident must be: over the age of 18 and be able to prove financial stability.
-The sponsor must for first be approved and then the spouse can apply for permanent residence.
+The sponsor must first be approved and then their husband or wife e can apply for permanent residence.
 Over the years, a few cases of immigration marriage fraud have led the Canadian government to impose stricter rules on all spousal sponsorship cases, even if they are legitimate marriages.
 Therefore, it is important to ensure all the documentation requirements are fulfilled.

 How does Spousal Sponsorship Differ from Other Canadian Immigration Streams?